fuzzy76/dotfiles/README.md

 - Review installed homebrew casks for inclusion
 - Review /Applications for inclusion
 - Review menubar for inclusion
-- Remove login items for inclusion
+- Review login items for inclusion
 - Review all repos and push changes
 - Review App Store items for cask candidates